 (d) Members of ICOFOM’s Working Groups shall be welcome to attend and participate in the academic and other activity components of ICOFOM’s annual meetings.
 Likewise, all members of ICOFOM shall be entitled to attend meetings of ICOFOM’s regional, national, or multi-national Working Groups.

 (e) Members of ICOFOM’s Working Groups are not considered official members of ICOFOM unless they are also members of ICOM, have an ICOM membership number and are up to date in the payment of their membership dues.

 - MEETINGS AND CONFERENCES OF ICOFOM

-(a) ICOFOM shall hold, if possible, at least once a year, conferences and symposia as it considers necessary for the attainment of its objectives and the carrying out of its program.
+(a) ICOFOM shall hold, if possible, at least once a year, conferences and symposia either in person or online, as it considers necessary for the attainment of its objectives and the carrying out of its program.